Real-Time Employee Reporting -

 In all, real-time employee observations can help employers proactively prevent accidents and lower risks.
 By giving employees the right tools and encouragement, you can promote a “see something, say something culture”.

-Note: This article was originally published in 2018, and was updated in May 2023 for freshness and comprehensiveness.
+Note: This article was originally published in 2018, and has been updated for freshness and comprehensiveness.